CADWRDeltaModeling/dsm2/docs/tutorials/Tutorial_1_Channels.md

     except Channel 5 the cross sections have been assigned at the midpoint of the channel.
 In Channel 5 the cross-sections are assigned at fractions 0.2 and 0.8 of the length of the channel measured from the upstream end.
-The DSM2 distribution includes a map of the Delta grid with arrows pointing from upstream to downstream (the positive direction is typically seaward flow) e.g. *\delta\dsm2_v8\documentation\DSM2_Grid2.0.pdf.*
+The [DSM2 grid map](https://data.cnra.ca.gov/dataset/dsm2) includes arrows pointing from upstream to downstream, indicating the positive direction of flow.

     <table class="wrapped confluenceTable">
     <tbody>